Southwest breaks with 50-year tradition and will assign seats; profit falls at Southwest, American

 Southwest, based in Dallas, said its second-quarter profit fell 46% from a year earlier, to $367 million, as higher costs for labor, fuel and other expenses outstripped an increase in revenue.
 The results met Wall Street expectations.

-American Airlines also reported a 46% drop in profit, to $717 million, and said it would break even in the third quarter — well below Wall Street expectations for the July-through-September period.
+American Airlines also reported a 46% drop in profit, to $717 million, and said it would break even in the third quarter — well below Wall Street expectations of 48 cents per share profit in the July-through-September period.

 American “did not perform to our initial expectations” because of a since-abandoned sales strategy and an oversupply of domestic flights, CEO Robert Isom said.
 He said the airline was responding with a strategy that boosts profits and “makes it easy for customers to do business with American.”

 Southwest said that its first overnight, redeye flights will land on Feb.
-14, 2025 in nonstop markets that include Las Vegas to Baltimore and Orlando; Los Angeles to Baltimore and Nashville; and Phoenix to Baltimore.
-It plans to phase in additional redeye flights over time.
+14, 2025, on nonstop routes including Las Vegas to Baltimore and Orlando; Los Angeles to Baltimore and Nashville; and Phoenix to Baltimore.
+It plans to add more redeyes over time.

-The change in seating policy comes as Southwest is under pressure from Elliott Investment Management.
+The changes in seating policy and redeye flights come as Southwest is under pressure from Elliott Investment Management.
 The hedge fund argues that the airline lags rivals in financial performance and has failed to change with the times.
 It wants to replace CEO Robert Jordan and Chairman Gary Kelly.

+The airline said it will provide more details about its upcoming changes at an investor day in September.

 Shares of all major airlines dipped before the opening bell Thursday.
 Southwest Airlines Co. fell 6% and American Airlines Group Inc. fell 7%.
 Delta, JetBlue and United slipped more than 1%.